Welcome to the St. Nicholas Greek Orthodox Church Website

 Our Parish Facebook page:

-St Nicholas of Temecula Valley
+St Nicholas Greek Orthodox Church of Temecula Valley

-New location - Temecula's Promenade Mall
+Temecula's Promenade Mall

 Temecula Greek Festival Facebook page